-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - The governing board will approve this policy at each review, ensure it complies with the law and hold the Principal to account for its implementation. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements

-• The governing board will appoint a senior board level (or equivalent) lead - Ranisha Dhamu, - Chair of Academy Council and link Safeguarding Governor for LFPA, to monitor the effectiveness of this policy in conjunction with the full governing board.
-This is always a different person from the DSL.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development - The governing board will approve this policy at each review, ensure it complies with the law and hold the Principal to account for its implementation. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements - The governing board will appoint a senior board level (or equivalent) lead Sue Wilson, Chair of Academy Council and link Safeguarding Governor for JEA, to monitor the effectiveness of this policy in conjunction with the full governing board.
+This is always a different person from the DSL. - Have an awareness of the risks of online safety and the school's approach to web filtering and monitoring.